ClaudiuCeia/snowflake/README.md

-# yasi- yet another snowflake implementation
+# yasi - yet another snowflake implementation

 `yasi` is a Deno library for generating unique, roughly time-ordered IDs across distributed systems.
 The library is based on Twitter's Snowflake, a network service for generating unique ID numbers at high scale with some simple guarantees.